Role of Faculty/Students in Upholding the Honor Code

-The Faculty Coordinator for Academic Integrity is a faculty member who works with the The Assistant Dean for First Year Experience and Student Success and the Associate Vice President for Student Affairs on oversight and facilitation of the Honor Code and the Honor Board.
+The Faculty Coordinator for Academic Integrity is a faculty member who works with the The Assistant Dean for First Year Experience and Student Success and the Associate Vice President on oversight and facilitation of the Honor Code and the Honor Board.
 He or she serves as the designated contact person for all faculty for cases of academic dishonesty, advises faculty about policies and procedures for investigation, reporting, and sanctioning academic violations, and maintains records of academic violations.
 When a faculty member reports a possible academic violation of the Honor Code, the Faculty Coordinator for Academic Integrity meets with the student(s) in question to discuss the situation and to explain the student’s (or students’)’ options and the next steps that will be taken.
 The Faculty Coordinator for Academic Integrity also coordinates Honor Code-related training and discussions among the faculty, the Honor Board, and the student body and is available to any students who have questions about the Honor Code or the Honor Board.

 The Classroom Pledge

 Faculty members are expected to discuss the implementation of the Honor Code at the beginning of each semester in every class.
 In addition, they are encouraged to have students attach the following pledge (or an abbreviation suggested by the instructor) to any credit-bearing work:

 I pledge my word of honor that I have abided by the Washington College Honor Code while completing this assignment.